Battle of the Wilderness: Attacks begin

 During the night, Ewell placed his artillery on his extreme left and on both sides of the Orange Turnpike.
 He also had an abatis in front of his trenchline.
 He attacked Sedgwick on the north side of the turnpike at 4:45 am.
-His line moved forward and then back on multiple occasions, and some ground was fought over as much as five times.
+His line moved forward and then back on multiple occasions, and some ground was fought over as many as five times.

-To the south on the Orange Plank Road, Hancock's II Corps with Getty's Division attacked Hill at 5:00 am, overwhelming the ill-prepared Third Corps in concert with Wadsworth.
+To the south on the Orange Plank Road, Hancock's II Corps with Getty's division attacked Hill at 5:00 am, overwhelming the ill-prepared Third Corps in concert with Wadsworth.
 Following Hill's orders, Lieutenant Colonel William T. Poague's 12 guns at the Widow Tapp farm fired tirelessly at the road—despite the Confederate soldiers retreating in front of the guns.
 This slowed the Union advance, but could not stop it.
+Brig.
+Gen Alexander S. Webb's brigade of Gibbon's division was sent to support Getty but ended up being isolated from the latter and blundered into some of Hill's troops.
+The brigade was forced to retreat with 300 casualties and Webb wrote afterward that he never did figure out exactly where or what he was supposed to be doing.

-While Hill's Corps retreated, reinforcements arrived.
+While Hill's corps retreated, reinforcements arrived.
 Longstreet rode ahead of his men and arrived at the battlefield around 6:00 am.
-His men marched east and then turned north, arriving on the Orange Plank Road near Parker's Store where they found men from Hill's Corps retreating.
+His men marched east and then turned north, arriving on the Orange Plank Road near Parker's Store where they found men from Hill's corps retreating.
 Brigadier General John Gregg's Texas Brigade was the vanguard of Longstreet's column.
-General Lee, relieved and excited, waved his hat over his head and shouted, "Texans always move them!"
+General Lee did not recognize the brigade's commander Brig.
+Gen John M. Gregg, a former officer from the Army of Tennessee who got command of the outfit the previous fall when it was serving out west and he asked what unit this was.
+Gregg replied that it was the Texas Brigade, whereupon Lee waved his hat over his head and shouted, "Texans always move them!"
 Caught up in the excitement, Lee began to move forward behind the advancing brigade.
 As the Texans realized this, they halted and grabbed the reins of Lee's horse, Traveller, telling the general that they were concerned for his safety and would only go forward if he moved to a less exposed location.
 Longstreet was able to convince Lee that he had matters well in hand and the commanding general relented.